Lodge Cast Iron NZ Buying Guide

 Season it stronger over time

-Every cook deposits a thin polymerised oil layer.
-Within 6 months of regular use a well-loved Lodge skillet becomes almost non-stick.
-Cook bacon, sear fatty cuts, and bake cornbread — these are the fastest seasoning builders.
+Every cook builds up your seasoning.
+Within 6 months of regular use a well-loved Lodge pan, becomes almost non-stick.

 ⚠️